Aditya9056/smush-repo/readme.txt

 = 2.0.5 =

 * New:   Allow resmush for existing smushed images (Pro Only)
+* Fixed: Fixed conflict with wp gallery link plugin in grid view

 = 2.0.4 =